sachin-v-k/Sachin-K/index.md

 ## Strengths
 * Learning new tools and concepts quickly
-* Communicating effectively with stakeholders
+* Communicating effectively with stakeholders and cross-functional teams
-* Managing time efficiently
+* Facilitating and managing time efficiently
 * Building and maintaining relationships amicably

 ## Experience